qcri/LLMeBench/README.md

 </p>

 ## Recent Updates
+- 26st February, 2025 -- New features added: Assets for Spoken Native QA, Multilingual Native QA, and Propagandistic Content Classification, along with datasets for hateful and propagandistic memes.
 - 20st January, 2025 -- New assets added.
 Updated versions for openai, anthropic and sentence_transformers.
 - 21st July, 2024 -- Multimodal capabilities have been added.
 Assets now include support for GPT-4 (OpenAI) and Sonet (Anthropic).

 ## Overview
 <p align="center">